 2. Set Aside Alone or Down Time

 After any considerable amount of doing, your body needs moments to be.
 For all the doing that the holidays requires, create intentional space for yourself to just be.
 This also includes rest and indulging in your self care.
-Schedule a Reiki session or a massage.
 Give yourself a gift.

 3. Set a Meaning